Twitter, Facebook take different paths on Trump - and only one is right

 He did not follow through with the first threat (unsurprisingly; the President does not have the power to simply close down companies) but on Thursday he did sign an Executive Order that he said would "defend free speech from one of the gravest dangers it has faced in American history."

-Journalists had been brief that the President would take aim at Section 230 of the Communications Decency Act, which provides sociial media platforms with a liability shield and order federal agencies to stop advertising on social medial.
+Journalists had been briefed that the President would take aim at Section 230 of the Communications Decency Act, which provides social media platforms with a liability shield and orders federal agencies to stop advertising on social media.

 But things weren't promising - from a Trump supporter's point of view - when press were ushered from the room before the President signed the order, and not allowed to see the text.